 URSP is a key point for network slicing service.
 The URSP evaluation is a behaviour in NAS layer (an example is shown in figure-6.28.1.1), however as described in clause 6.6.2.3 in TS 23.503, the UE may associate the application traffic to different PDU session (incl.
-S-NSSAI) per time, location, URSP enforcement, etc. Also, as described in subcaluse 4.2.3 in TS24.526, UE shall ignore the unknown or unexpected URSP rules when evaluating the URSP rules to associate an application to PDU session.
+S-NSSAI) per time, location, URSP enforcement, etc. Also, as described in clause 4.2.3 in TS 24.526, UE shall ignore the unknown or unexpected URSP rules when evaluating the URSP rules to associate an application to PDU session.

 For the UE behaviour mentioned above, UE does not notify the network the result of URSP evaluation.
 In other words, once the URSP is distributed to UE, neither core network nor the application server knows which URSP rule(s) are enforced.
 Thus, the network cannot know whether the URSP rules (e.g. the parameters in URSP rule, the Rule precedence) are set properly.